Submission Call: Ghost Stories

 As always, we welcome writers and stories from around the world.

 The stories we select from this submission call will feature in a future Fiction Desk anthology.
 If you've not yet read one of our anthologies, it’s worth picking up a recent volume before you submit, to get an idea of the range of styles we feature in our pages.
-Our latest, And Nothing Remains, is out now.
+Our latest, Somewhere This Way, is out now.